 Mike Maness is the son of Edward and Vannye Maness.
 Born and raised in Greenfield, Mike graduated from Greenfield High School in 1967 and attended Bethel College in McKenzie.
 He and his wife, Rita, have two children, Melody Sawyers, and the late Michael Maness.
 Mike is a member of Greenfield church of Christ, where he serves as an adult Bible school teacher.
 Mike runs the clock for Greenfield Junior High and High School basketball teams.
 He started running the clock in 1971.

 Stan Maness is the son of Edward and Vannye Maness.
 Born and raised in Greenfield, Stan graduated from Greenfield High School in 1975.
 He has three children, Lee Maness of Nashville, Julie Davis of Milan, and Jennifer Chaney of Murfreesboro, and is the step-father of Aaron Mansfield.
 He and his wife, Sandy, enjoy camping in their spare time.
 Sandy, also employed with GMW, works in the office.

 We are thankful to have on our staff John Roberts (etching artist), Dan Rainey (sandblasting), and Chad Cooper (installation).
 John, from Sharon, is a cousin of the Maness family.
 Learn more about his special talents on the Etchings page.
 Dan, a long time friend and employee of GMW for many years, operates the automatic sandblasting equipment that cuts the lettering and design work into the stones.
 His attention to detail is unmatched.
-Chad, has worked several years part time, but is now full time installer along with fulfilling many other duties.
-Logan Roberts, is a also a part time installer that we are appreciative of.
-He is a full-time fireman in Trenton, but resides in Greenfield.
+Chad has worked several years part-time but is now full-time installer along with fulfilling many other duties.
+Logan Roberts is also a part-time installer that we are appreciative of.
+He is a full-time fireman in Trenton but resides in Greenfield.